 Q:Will anyone know my child is part of this program?

 A: Participation in CCBP is confidential.
-The only people that will know that you participate is your child's school counselors.
+The only people that will know that you participate is your child's school counselors and the CCBP staff.

 Q: How many meals does my child receive?

 A: Your child will receive six meals, in each bag with food for breakfast, lunch, and dinner for Saturday and Sunday.